mohitkothari-dev/taaskmanager/README.md

 * Clear the canvas of all sticky notes. `done`

 ### `Bonus features`
+* Color: Add ability to change the color of a sticky note. `done`
 * Drawing: Add ability to draw anywhere on the canvas `done`
 * (super bonus if you add ability to erase) `done`
 * Images: Add ability to upload images to the canvas. `done`

 ### `Mega Bonus features`
 * Collaboration: Share the link of the canvas with a peer.
 Both peers can edit the same canvas in real-time. `done`
 * Persistence: Persist the state of the board when it is modified and restore it when the user opens the same link again. `done`

+### `Additional feature`
+* Added the ability to change the font and the button color of the card.

 # How to use this application?